PoisotLab/MetawebTransferLearning/outline.md

 subspaces as well as a random dot product graph (RDPG), we multiply the inferred left and right Canadian subspaces at a given threshold to predict the mammalian Canadian metaweb (see the extended methods for a more comprehensive breakdown of the methods).
-This yields the Canadian mammalian food web, consisting of 223 species and approximately 6000 interactions (refer either to fig 1 or 2?).
+This yields a Canadian mammalian food web, consisting of 223 species and approximately 6000 interactions (refer either to fig 1 or 2?).